-Item Uncertainties Effect if actual results differ from assumptions Property, Plant and Equipment rolling programme which may result in the possibility of material changes in value between valuations.
-Therefore an annua desktop exercise is undertaken to ensure assets are valued correctly.
-Valuations are At 31 March 2023, the Authority had land and buildings to the value of £40.378m.
-A 1% change in the estimation of property values would lead to a £0.404m change in the value of the Authority's land and buildings.
-These changes to valuations would not have a direct impact on the Authority's general fund, esince any effect charged to the CIES would be reversed to the Authority's unusable reserves.
-Pensions Liability depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A consulting Actuary is engaged to provide For the Local Government Pension Scheme (LGPS) the effect on the net pensions asset/liability of changes in individual assumptions can be measured.
-For example, a 0.1% increase in the discount rate assumption would result in a decrease in the liability of £0.622m.
+Item Uncertainties Effect if actual results differ from assumptions Property, Plant and Equipment are dependent on assumptions about the level of repairs and maintenance that will be 5 Pensions Liability depends on a number of complex judgements relating to the discount rate used, the rate a which salaries are projected to increase changes in retirement ages, mortality rates and expected returns on pension fund assets A consulting Actuary is engaged to provide s For the Local Government Pension Scheme (LGPS) the effect on s the net pensions liability of changes in individual assumptions t can be measured.
+For example, a 0.1% increase in the discount , rate assumption would result in a decrease in the liability of s £0.622m.
 However, the assumptions interact in complex ways.
-During 2022/23, the Authority's actuaries advised that the net pension liability for funded LGPS benefits had become a net pension asset of £4.259m (21/22 was a net liability of £10.535m) resulting from a reduction in liabilities of £18.842m as a result of financial assumptions, decreased by £0.282m as a result of financial assumptions and increased by £2.462m as a result of liability experience.
+During 2022/23, the Authority's Actuary advised that the net e pension liability for funded LGPS benefits had decreased by £18.842m as a result of financial assumptions, decreased by £0.282m as a result of demographic assumptions and increased by £2.462m as a result of liability experience.
 Actual pension rates are determined on an actuarial basis every 3 years.
-The previous valuation determined the employer's contribution for 3 years from March 2019.
+The 2019 valuation has determined the employer's contribution for 3 years to March 2023.
 A 0.1% increase in this rate would increase the Authority's revenue budget requirement for pension costs by £0.004m.
 Uncertainties do not apply to the Fire Fighters Pension Schemes as these are Unfunded Schemes where costs are fully met by government grant.